-We’ve drawn on the ethical and human rights teachings of our Church to provide the foundation we work from – the language we use to express the injustices of abortion.
+We’ve drawn on the ethical and human rights teachings of our Church to provide the foundation we work from – the language we use to express the injustices of abortion and the dangers of homosexual acts.
 If you’re not Catholic, or even if you are Catholic, you may not be familiar with the Church’s teachings that we barely hint at here.
-If so, by all means contact us for any ideas or questions you have.
+These teachings also provide the foundations for most of Protestantism, as well.
+By all means contact us for any ideas or questions you have.
 Feel free to surf through the reference materials and sites that we have so freely drawn on.
 They’re in the Resources tab at the top of the page.
-We’ve tried really hard to be thorough but Laura is not – yet – a professional theologian and Matt will never be.
-Therefore we do not presume to speak for the Church.
+We’ve tried really hard to be thorough but we are not theologians; therefore we do not presume to speak for the Church.

 If you disagree with us on an interpretation, please, in all charity forgive us and contact us if you feel it’s necessary.
 If you see a specific error or an incorrect reference or citation please contact us and tell us what the right data is and where we can go to find it.
 Our email address is at the bottom of the page.

-Please remember us and all who are engaged on the front lines in the fight against abortion during your regular daily prayers.
+Please remember us and all who are engaged on the front lines in the fight against the Culture of Death during your regular daily prayers.
 Our email address is email@example.com